Reuben Brigety: Time at Sewanee

 On February 28, 2020, he was announced as the next vice-chancellor and president of Sewanee: The University of the South, a position he began on June 17, 2020.
 (The vice-chancellor is Sewanee's chief academic officer, on the British model of higher education.)
 In one of his first actions as vice-chancellor, Brigety proposed new enforcement measures which were more consistent with the university's drug policy.
 This policy was announced alongside Brigety's four themes for what he deemed a "year of discernment."
 These themes are achieving national preeminence in academics, strengthening commitment to equality and inclusion, increased focus on global citizenship, and the economic development of the Domain to increase amenities.

-The University of the South has perhaps the strongest historic connection to anti-Black racism and the Confederacy of any school in the South.
-It was founded in 1857 specifically to create a Southern university free of Northern influences.
-Its campus is studded with monuments to the Confederacy; both Jefferson Davis and Robert E. Lee were offered the vice-chancellorship after the Civil War.

 Brigety was the first African American to serve as Sewanee's vice-chancellor, at a time when its student body was only 4% Black.
-He faced significant opposition from some white students, including repeated vandalism of his home.
-On February 7, 2021, Brigety gave a speech to the student body in which he described the vandalism, saying "The sanctity, the security and the dignity of my family are inviolate, and we are not leaving."
-A few weeks later, a group of Sewanee students were ordered to leave a men's lacrosse game against Emmanuel College for yelling racial epithets at non-white players on Emmanuel's team.
+He faced significant opposition from some students for his tough approach to campus discipline and pandemic-related health policies, including repeated vandalism of his home.
+On February 7, 2021, Brigety gave a speech in the campus chapel in which he described the vandalism, adding, "The sanctity, the security and the dignity of my family are inviolate, and we are not leaving."
+In March 2021, a group of Sewanee students was ordered to leave a men's lacrosse game against Emmanuel College for yelling racial epithets at non-white players on Emmanuel's team.